Who we are

 The #UniteBehind coalition was formed in 2017 by activists from various peoples’ movements after the Cape Town Memorial for Ahmed Kathrada.
 The coalition consisted of young people, struggle veterans, queer people, women, workers and unemployed people, who have came together for a just and equal South Africa.
 We continue to collaborate and combine our struggles for justice and equality with our partner organisations, many of whom formed part of the initial coalition movement.

 #UniteBehind is committed to urgently mobilise against the current crisis of state capture which disproportionately affects the most vulnerable in our society.

-Our most pervasive systemic injustices—inequality, unemployment, colonial legacies, apartheid spatial planning, and crime and gender-based violence—requires knowledge, mass mobilisation and persistence and these cannot be overcome as long as President Zuma continues to sabotage our state and destroy the economy.
+Our most pervasive systemic injustices—inequality, unemployment, colonial legacies, apartheid spatial planning, and crime and gender-based violence—require knowledge, mass mobilisation and persistence.
+These cannot be overcome as long as our state is infested with corruption, maladministration, and a lack of accountability.
+State capture continues to sabotage the lives of our people and destroy the economy.

 Our struggle is for a just and equal South Africa – a democracy in which people participate in decisions affecting their lives.